joomengine/jcb-documentation/Component-Structure-and-MVC-Implementation.md

 ## Overview
 Joomla 5 follows the **Model-View-Controller (MVC)** design pattern, which separates data processing (Model), presentation (View), and user interaction (Controller).
 This separation enhances modularity, making it easier to extend and maintain components without affecting other sections.

-Joomla’s autoloading system allows developers to structure controllers, views, and models in separate files without manually including them.
+Joomla's autoloading system allows developers to structure controllers, views, and models in separate files without manually including them.
 However, proper **naming conventions** must be followed to ensure smooth loading and execution.

 ## MVC Structure in Joomla 5
 ### **File and Naming Conventions**